 By online communication norms, we mean that there should not be random break & lunch hours.
 Everyone should be on the same page — work hours & break hours must be fixed — so that everyone knows what could be the best time to communicate & when not to expect a reply from the other end.

 Keep it a collective communication and everyone in the team should know about any latest developments or an ongoing project.
 Setting remote communication norms would help your team grow and efficiently in a number of ways.

 When emails look too convoluted — you’ll have to schedule a remote meeting for everything — this, in turn, will do nothing but waste your time.

 Keep your emails simple, short & specific!
 Don’t try to extend it unnecessarily.
 If your primary channels of communication are emails, make sure that every single email being sent is simple & easy to understand.

 As a manager, you have to have the knowledge of when the team members are not communicating effectively.
-To make sure your team is communicating effectively, make sure that there isn’t “absolutely NO communications” throughout the day, members are expressing gratitude to each other, there aren’t too many meetings, and emails are simple.
+For effective communication, make sure that there isn’t “absolutely NO communication” throughout the day, members are expressing gratitude to each other, there aren’t too many meetings, and emails are simple.
 Establish important remote meeting norms — so that the time spent makes sense.